thebabalola/manna/README.md

 ## Repository Structure

 This repository is organized into two main parts:
-- `/manna_frontend/`: Contains the Next.js frontend application.
+- `/frontend/`: Contains the Next.js frontend application with the Phase 1 prototype.
-- `/smart_contract/`: Contains the Hardhat project for the smart contract.
+- `/smart-contract/`: Contains the Hardhat project for the KRW-S stablecoin smart contract.

-For detailed instructions on running the frontend, please refer to the [Frontend README](./manna_frontend/README.md).
+For detailed instructions on running the frontend prototype, please refer to the [Frontend README](./frontend/README.md).
-For details on the KRW Stablecoin smart contract, please refer to the [Smart Contract README](./smart_contract/README.md).
+For details on the KRW Stablecoin smart contract, please refer to the [Smart Contract README](./smart-contract/README.md).

-## Tech Stack (for this PoC)
+## Tech Stack (Phase 1 Prototype)

 - **Blockchain:** Kaia Testnet (Baobab)
 - **Frontend:** Next.js (TypeScript, Tailwind CSS)
 - **Web3 Library:** Wagmi
 - **Wallet Integration:** Kaikas / MetaMask
+- **Smart Contract:** ERC-20 KRW-S Stablecoin

 ##  Curated By
 Babalola Taiwo J